FAQ

 Examination for Japanese University Admission for International Students (EJU)

-In principle, you must have completed 12 years of education to apply for admission to a university (undergraduate), junior college, or professional training college in Japan.
+In principle, you must have completed 12 years of education to apply for admission to a university (undergraduate), junior college, or specialized training college in Japan.
 You must have completed 11 years of education to apply for admission to a college of technology, and 16 years of education for admission to a graduate school (master's program).

 Students who have completed 10 or 11 years of elementary and secondary school education and wish to apply for admission to higher education institutions, such as universities, in Japan must meet either of the eligibility criteria as follows: